Haunted Kansas title

 Stay overnight at the Sallie House – if you dare.
 A mother brought her 6-year-old daughter Sallie to Dr. Charles Finney’s office with severe appendicitis in 1906.
 Finney believed he had no time to wait for the anesthetic to take effect.
 She died with her last memories of a torturer.

-Sallie never left the doctor’s office, and she dislikes men.
+Sallie never left the local doctor’s office, and she dislikes men.
 Then, in 1993, a young couple, Tony and Debra Pickman, rented the house.
 Fires mysteriously started.
 Sallie moved objects near Tony, and she scratched him.
 But Sallie never hurt Debra or baby Taylor.

 She still scratches and bruises male visitors.
 Service animals avoid the nursery, and video cameras mysteriously stop working.